preghenella/eicenv/README.md

 ## Docker installation

-To make life and installation of all the necessary packages easy for all kind of users, a [Docker](https://www.docker.com/) image can be is available.
+To make life and installation of all the necessary packages easy for all kind of users, a [Docker](https://www.docker.com/) image is made available.
 Please, follow the necessary instructions to install Docker on your system.

 Once you have Docker installed and running on your system, you can obtain the image with
 ```